Fall 2014 - September to December 2014 - Updated 2015-09-06 00:43 EDT

 Examine this file, and notice that it is in Colon-Separated-Value format.
 It is 98 lines: a header line and a username and a real name for each of 97 new users that need an account on your system.

-The file contains five fields, separated by colons (:
+The file contains five fields, separated by colons (:).
+Read the header

 line to know what the five fields are.
 (A real spreadsheet export